tkhq/docs/docs/documentation/FAQ.md

 ### Which ecosystems and chains do you support?

 Turnkey's primitive for private keys and wallet is the **cryptographic curve** rather than specific cryptocurrencies.
-If Turnkey supports the cryptographic curve used by a given asset, you can use Turnkey to store and sign.
+Our approach to supporting assets is tiered, see [this page](./ecosystem-integrations/index.md) for more information.

 We have deeper support for [Ethereum](./ecosystem-integrations/ethereum.md), [Solana](./ecosystem-integrations/solana.md), and [Bitcoin](./ecosystem-integrations/bitcoin.md).